119th Wing: History

-On 1 July 1955, the North Dakota Air National Guard 178th Fighter-Interceptor Squadron was authorized to expand to a group level, and the 119th Fighter Group (Air Defense) was established by the National Guard Bureau.
+In 1956, the North Dakota Air National Guard 178th Fighter-Interceptor Squadron was authorized to expand to a group level, and the 119th Fighter Group (Air Defense) was established by the National Guard Bureau.
 The 178th FIS becoming the group's flying squadron.
 Other squadrons assigned into the group were the 119th Headquarters, 119th Material Squadron (Maintenance), 119th Combat Support Squadron, and the 119th USAF Dispensary.

 The "Happy Hooligan" pilots were upgraded by ADC to the F-89 Scorpion in 1958, being one of the last units to fly the aircraft in 1966 when it received the supersonic F-102A Delta Dagger interceptor in 1966.
 It was again upgraded in 1969 to the F-101B Voodoo interceptor.
 In 1979, Aerospace Defense Command (ADCOM) was merged into Tactical Air Command (ADTAC) and the unit continued its air defense mission for ADTAC component of TAC with the F-4D Phantom II, transferring to First Air Force when ADTAC was replaced in 1985.

 In 1970, the Happy Hooligans won their first William Tell International Weapons Competition.
 The event was held at Tyndall AFB, FL, and featured the F-101B.
 The following is a condensed recount of the 1970 Willy Tell event from retired NDANG weapons system officer (WSO) Lt.
 Col. Art Jacobson:

 "The unit was new in the F-101 ‘Voodoo’ aircraft, beginning the conversion from the F-102 ‘Delta Dagger’ less than a year earlier, and faced many obstacles for the historic victory.
 The F-102 was a single seat aircraft and the F-101 was a two-seater.
 The NDANG had no trained WSOs at the beginning of the conversion.

 In addition, the runway at Fargo was being re-paved that summer, and only open for limited hours.
 NDANG aircraft were moved to Sioux Falls and training missions had to be flown from there.
 Every morning crews boarded the NDANG C-54 for the flight to Sioux Falls, and after a long day of flying, the return trip.
 It made for very long days and real headaches for tools and parts for the maintenance guys.

 One afternoon during the contest at Tyndall AFB, there was a thunderstorm soon after we landed.
 Our crew chiefs hastened to cover the aircraft nose and radome, while the competition ran for cover.
 The next morning the other airplanes had big problems with radar arcing, while we flew good missions with no problems.

 The NDANG went on to participate in later William Tells (and was crowned overall winner three more times), but I think this one, as the first win, got the Air Force’s attention and showed what an outstanding unit the Fargo NDANG was.
 It was also a big matter of civic pride for Fargo.